rashim262626/Management-App-Android-Project-for-SIT305-/ReadME.txt

 GitHub Link to our repository is :- https://github.com/rashim262626/Management-App-Android-Project-for-SIT305-.git

-Our details are as follow:-
+Our (Developers) details are as follow:-
 Rashim Kumar (215282423)
 Thavin (213401504)